KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/setup/README.md

 ## Create a folder for tonight's work

-Create a folder named "JavaScriptBasics" in your "CodingAndCocktails" folder by following the steps below
+Create a folder named "JavaScript102" in your "CodingAndCocktails" folder by following the steps below

 1. In your terminal, navigate to your home directory by typing the instructions for your OS and press `Enter`.